 So what has been different for me?
-Well, late last year I made the switch to a real food, gluten free diet.
+Well, late last year I made the switch to a real-food, gluten-free diet.
 I wanted to see if there was a difference in my health by moving away from wheat, and there was.
-In the few times I’ve eaten gluten in the past six months, it has left me bloated, gassy and with severe reflux.
-So it was definitely having an affect on my digestive system.
+In the few times I’ve eaten gluten in the past six months, it has left me bloated, gassy, and with severe reflux.
+So it was definitely having an effect on my digestive system.
 And this has been my body’s response to grains prepared properly…both soaked and sprouted.
 Gluten makes me downright miserable!

 What we forget is that the wheat that is commonly used today is not how wheat was designed in nature.
 Man has taken it and has created hybrid versions that are significantly higher in gluten than what traditional varieties of wheat contain.
-It is that ancient wheat that our ancestors took and soaked and sprouted to make it more easy to digest.
-And 100 years ago, people did not eat as much gluten based foods because they were not nearly as accessible as they are today.
-Remember, our grandmothers and great grandmothers were baking bread and other wheat based baked goods at home, not running to the grocery store to pick up a cake or a loaf of bread.
+It is that ancient wheat that our ancestors took and soaked and sprouted to make it easier to digest.
+And 100 years ago, people did not eat as many gluten-based foods because they were not nearly as accessible as they are today.
+Remember, our grandmothers and great-grandmothers were baking bread and other wheat-based baked goods at home, not running to the grocery store to pick up a cake or a loaf of bread.

-Celiac disease and gluten intolerance has been around for hundreds of years.
-But since the extreme inclusion of gluten in the Standard American diet as a result of the overabundance of wheat based packaged and processed foods, more people than ever are dealing with gluten intolerance….and many are completely unaware that gluten is contributing to their health issues.
+Celiac disease and gluten intolerance have been around for hundreds of years.
+But since the extreme inclusion of gluten in the Standard American diet as a result of the overabundance of wheat-based packaged and processed foods, more people than ever are dealing with gluten intolerance….and many are completely unaware that gluten is contributing to their health issues.

 So what happens to many people when they eat gluten?
 Here is a great video from Dr. Mark Hyman who really explains what gluten does to the body and how that can create disease!

-Most auto-immune diseases can now be linked to gluten consumption and many doctors are now beginning to look at seasonal allergies as a mild auto-immune disease.
-If you suffer from seasonal allergies, you may want to consider giving up all gluten for a couple of weeks to see if your symptoms improve.
+Most auto-immune diseases can now be linked to gluten consumption.
+And many doctors are now beginning to look at seasonal allergies as a mild auto-immune disease.
+If you suffer from seasonal allergies, you may want to consider giving up all gluten for a couple of weeks.
+This can help you to see if your symptoms improve.
 If they do, then you know that gluten is affecting you.